MishraShikhar/OCVS/OCVS/provision-ocvs/provision-ocvs.md

     ![](./images/100_11_13.png " ")

-### Step 8: Update security list to allow Remote Desktop connection
+## STEP 8: Update security list to allow Remote Desktop connection

 1. We will now open port 3389 in the Security List attached to the public subnet.
 Go back to the previous page and select **Security Lists** from the Resources panel.